MouseLand/facemap/README.md

 ## File loading structure
 Choose a folder and it will assemble a list of all video files in that folder and 1 folder down.
 The GUI will ask *"would you like to process all movies?"*.
 If you say no, then a list of movies to choose from will appear.

-You will then see all the movies that you chose in the drop down menu (by filename).
-You can switch between them and inspect how well an ROI works for each of the movies.

 ### Processing movies captured simultaneously (multiple camera setups)

-The GUI will ask *"are you processing multiple videos taken simultaneously?"*.
+The GUI will then ask *"are you processing multiple videos taken simultaneously?"*.
 If you say yes, then the script will look if across movies the **FIRST FOUR** letters of the filename vary.
 If the first four letters of two movies are the same, then the GUI assumed that they were acquired *sequentially* not *simultaneously*.

 Example file list:
 + cam1_G7c1_1.avi